-The Business School learning platform features All learning resources and materials for the Business School students and professors are available through the Business School learning platform, centralized and under the school's control, also, learning resources of third parties are available through the Business School learning platform (accessing WESTFIELD Digital Library).
-The Business School learning platform works on a 100% online basis.
+WBS learning platform features

+All learning resources and materials for WBS students and professors are available through WBS learning platform, centralized and under the school's control, also, learning resources of third parties are available through WBS learning platform (accessing WESTFIELD Digital Library).
+WBS learning platform works on a 100% online basis.
 Interaction is mostly asynchronous, with the exception of certain Seminars, Lectures and Business Plan Presentations, which can be followed in real time through WESTFIELD TV, Cisco Webex or Zoom, and then accessed in an asynchronous fashion.
 Please refer to section "Facilities, Library and Equipment" for more details about the school's learning management system.

-Acceptance of transfer of credits Students have to complete thoroughly the courses in order to obtain the credits necessary to complete the program.
-The Business School's programs do not contemplate credit by examination, although transfer credits form other institutions may be accepted.
-Please refer to section "Transferability of Credits" for more details.
+Disclosures

-Ref.
-ISD- Volume 7 | No. 4 | 2018-2019 westfield.education Disclosures No criminal background check, medical exam or physical requirements are required to enter a program.
+No criminal background check, medical exam or physical requirements are required to enter a program.
 Please refer to the section "Student Affairs" for more information about the school's policy regarding hazing, smoking, weapons, non-discrimination, sexual harassment and drug and alcohol abuse prevention.

-Distribution of materials and class methodology Participants access through their personal webpage which includes all of the documentation and study materials applicable to the course.
+Distribution of materials and class methodology

+Participants access through their personal webpage which includes all of the documentation and study materials applicable to the course.
 (Theme, readings, cases and other materials).

 Each class is run through an entire week with a methodology that enables students to understand and analyze the different discussed subjects with enough time and flexibility to reflect and discuss in depth the different cases provided in the forums.
 Once the class is over, the professor inserts the main conclusions derived from the class discussions and surveys.
 This system allows students, in a quick and easy way, to take advantage of the active and participative case method from successful Business Schools and applying it on the web with the option of interacting with participants in other countries and cultures in real time.
-For online courses, all materials are delivered through the Business School learning platform.
+For online courses, all materials are delivered through WBS learning platform.
 Each student has his /her own personal page where course materials are delivered and can be accessed throughout the course.

 Class Theme and Topic: At the start of the session, the professor describes real situations that illustrate or invite the student to think about new concepts relating to the theme and topic of the course.

-Each class starts on Thursdays at 9:00 (CET), as materials on the new theme are published and provided on the web site.
+Each class starts on Thursdays at 3:00 (EST), as materials on the new theme are published and provided on the web site.